monstermax/karmasql/Readme.md

 #### Features

-- multiples queries separated by ;
+- order by x desc
 - insert into ... select ...
 - create table ... as select ...
 - join with using